altertable-ai/altertable-js/packages/altertable-js/README.md

 #### `altertable.reset(options?)`

-Resets identity context.
-You should call this at user logout.
-It will ensure multiple users are not linked together by error.
+Resets the current identity context so future events are not associated with the previous user.

 **Parameters:**